Grounding Functional Similarity by Invariance-Aware Model Stitching: Experimental Setup

-We follow \cite{balogh2023functional, csiszarik2021similarity} and use $1 \times 1$ convolutional layers with bias as a stitch layer to connect the front and end models.
-During training we keep everything frozen apart from the alignment transformation and the batch normalization statistics of the front and end models.
-The affine transformation was trained for $30$ epochs using Adam \cite{kingma2014adam} optimizer with a learning rate of $0.001$ and weight decay of $1 \times 10^{-4}$.
-During training, we use the same augmentation strategy used to train the base models.
-We perform stitching at the first convolutional layer and at the first and last (residual) block of each layer leading to $9$ stitching locations for all architectures considered.
-At all times, the stitching layer was initialized by DM using $100$ samples for the training set.
+For convolution-based architectures, following \citet{balogh2023functional} and \citet{csiszarik2021similarity}, we use $1 \times 1$ convolutional layers with bias as a stitching layer to connect the front and end models.
+During training, we kept everything frozen apart from the alignment transformation (i.e., the stitching layer).
+When training on $\mathcal{D}_\text{train}$, we allowed the update of the batch normalization statistics of the front and end models, while when training on $\mathcal{D}^\text{IRIs}_\text{train}$, we also kept the batch statistics frozen to avoid accumulating errors when invariances do not hold for all layers.
+For ResNet-18, we perform stitching at the first convolutional layer and each residual block, leading to $9$ stitching locations.
+For VGG-16, we stitch at the first convolutional layer and all layers followed by max pooling operations, for a total of $6$ stitching locations.

+For ViT-Tiny, we follow \citet{balogh2025not} and use a linear layer, applied to the feature representation of each token, to connect the front and end models.
+We perform stitching at the end of each of the $12$ encoder blocks and at the final cls token before the classifier for a total of $13$ stitching locations.
+For ViT-Base, we follow the same procedure used for ViT-Tiny, with the only exception being that we stitched at fewer encoder blocks (i.e., $6$ blocks) totaling $7$ stitching locations.